Straight8ths/Sebastian-Bradford-Portfolio/data-portfolio/financial-sandbox/stock-skylines.md

 > <img width="500" height="498" alt="Screenshot 2025-09-30 at 1 25 35 AM" src="https://github.com/user-attachments/assets/fd6098cd-1922-48bb-8b94-9fa668f10228" />

-What I find most interesting about this "skyline" is the consistent challenges of the months of August through October, even over the span of **four years.**
+What I find most interesting about this "skyline" is the consistent challenges of the months of August through October, even across the span of **four years.**

 > <img width="500" height="636" alt="Screenshot 2025-09-30 at 1 26 05 AM" src="https://github.com/user-attachments/assets/b1c8a2b7-4364-40b6-8b0b-133f1a77b5f1" />